-As something entirely new, the new law introduces so-called “concurrent holiday”.
-This means that employees now will be able to take out their paid holiday in the same year as that in which the holiday entitlement is accumulated.
+The new law introduces so-called “concurrent holiday”.
+This means that employees will now be able to take out their paid holiday in the same year as that in which the holiday entitlement is accumulated.

 What does that mean for SuccessFactors EC users?